Different spectra of cosmic ray H, He and heavier nuclei escaping compact star clusters: Introduction

-A formal solution of the transport equation for non-thermal particles in the region of the termination shock of compact star clusters has recently been found by \cite{2021MNRASMorlino} while a numerical solution of the same problem, including energy losses of the accelerated particles in the cavity excavated by the wind, has been developed by \cite{BlasiMorlino2023} and applied to the description of the gamma ray emission from the Cygnus OB2 association.
+In this work we will focus on the model of particle acceleration at the collective wind termination shock of relatively young SCs.
+A formal solution of the transport equation has been found by \cite{Morlino+2021} while a numerical solution of the same problem, including energy losses of the accelerated particles in the cavity excavated by the wind, has been developed by \cite{BlasiMorlino2023} and applied to the description of the gamma ray emission from the Cygnus OB2 association.
 The measurement of the spectrum and spatial distribution of the gamma ray emission from the Cygnus cocoon \cite[]{2021NatureHAWC} has provided us with a unique test bench for this theoretical framework.
-In particular, in \cite{BlasiMorlino2023} made explicit predictions in terms of acceleration efficiency at the termination shock and interaction of CRs in the region where the gamma ray emission is produced, mainly as a result of neutral pion production and decay.
+In particular, \cite{BlasiMorlino2023} made explicit predictions in terms of acceleration efficiency at the termination shock and interaction of CRs in the region where the gamma ray emission is produced, mainly as a result of neutral pion production and decay.
 The theoretical framework allows us to assess in a quantitative manner the possibility to reach PeV energies in star clusters and to determine the spectrum of particles escaping the bubble excavated by the collective wind of the stars.
-The latter is significantly affected by inelastic energy losses suffered by protons downstream of the shock to the extent that the mean gas density downstream of the termination shock is $\gtrsim 10~\rm cm^{-3}$.
+The latter is significantly affected by inelastic energy losses suffered by protons downstream of the shock to the extent that the mean gas density downstream of the termination shock, as due mainly to the presence of dense clouds of gas in that region, is $\gtrsim 10~\rm cm^{-3}$.

 Here we discuss in detail the acceleration and transport of CR nuclei inside the bubble excavated by the winds of the stars in the cluster.
 After acceleration at the termination shock, nuclei are advected and diffuse in the downstream region, before escaping the bubble.
 Energy losses and spallation reactions, especially in the downstream region, play a crucial role in shaping the spectrum of both protons and nuclei and affect what eventually escapes the bubble excavated by the star cluster wind.